Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip #1: Count Aces and 2's

-That 3 of Diamonds places us near a hazard.
+That 3 places us near a hazard.
 (This is Golf, right?
 So you've gotta watch out for the hazards!)
 The hazard is the set of four Aces, which are harder to discard than most other cards.
 Consider: if you want to discard an 8 (for example), then you need either a 7 or a 9 on top of the discard pile, to put the 8 on.
 That means there are eight cards in the deck -- four 7's and four 9's -- that can help you discard that 8.
 But you can only discard an Ace onto a 2, and there are only four 2's in the deck.
 If you waste too many 2's by playing 3's onto them, you'll run out of 2's and never get rid of all of your Aces.
 2's are therefore precious and must be handled carefully.

 Tip #2: Count Jacks, Queens and Kings